AymanGharib/20-ansible-plays/readme.md

    - Creates a specified database within MySQL.
 4. **Create MySQL User**
    - Creates a new MySQL user and grants permissions to the newly created database.

+  play5: check if apache is runing gather service facts restart service if not runing